tdyer/rails-articles-simple-hw/README.md

 * Create a Controller show action to view one Model.
 * Create a View for to generate a representation of this Model.
 * Draw Diagrams that show the flow of a HTTP Requests and Responses and the how the Model, View and Controller interact.
+* Create a One to Many Relationship.
+* Create a Nested Resource.
+* Draw Entity Relationship Diagram (ERD) for data model.

 ### Model, View, Controller (MVC)